 This missionary has completed service.
 The Advance Number will remain active until December 31, 2021.

 The Rev. Evelyn Erbele is a missionary with the General Board of Global Ministries of The United Methodist Church currently assigned as Mission Advocate for the Western Jurisdiction.
+She and her husband, Terence Erbele, are serving as Mission Advocates in the Western Jurisdiction of the United Methodist Church.

 Mission advocates are missionaries assigned to assist annual conferences, districts, and local churches in the United States to understand and participate in global mission.
 Their work has a particular focus on mission personnel, including support of missionaries through the Advance for Christ and His Church.